ComplianceCheker/LLM/README.md

         *  SVM and Decision Tree
     * Finally we have the gradio.py which demonstrates the demo based on the uplodade fine-tuned Mixtral model checkpoint
 * Data: contains DPA training and test datasets as well as a smaller filtered dataset to test with higher inference speed.
-* Pper: contains the list of papers reviewd throughout the program.
+* Paper: contains the list of papers reviewd throughout the program.
 * Checkpoint: The link for fine-tuned Mixtral model